Lock128/projen-pipelines-typescript-example/.yalc/projen-pipelines/README.md

 ### Deployment

-The `CDKPipeline` class creates and adds several tasks to the projen project that then can be used in your pipeline to deploy your application to AWS.
+The `<Engine>CDKPipeline` class creates and adds several tasks to the projen project that then can be used in your pipeline to deploy your application to AWS.

 Here's a brief description of each one: